Putin says free grain exports to Africa to begin in 'weeks'

 "Deliveries will begin in the next couple of weeks."

-The UN and Turkey-brokered deal, which aimed to ensure safe navigation for civilian ships through the Black Sea, collapsed after Russia pulled out in July.
+The UN and Turkey-brokered grain deal, which aimed to ensure safe navigation for civilian ships through the Black Sea, collapsed after Russia pulled out in July.

 Tensions have built in the region since, with Russia mounting attacks on Ukrainian export hubs and Kyiv's forces targeting Moscow's naval ports and warships.

-Earlier on Monday, Russia said it destroyed four US-made Ukrainian military boats carrying troops in the Black Sea en route to the Crimean peninsula, annexed by Moscow in 2014.
+"Today we have received yet another confirmation that any 'negotiations' with Putin are sham and pointless," Podolyak said on X, formerly Twitter.

+"He clearly lives in his own reality, where 'everyone is to blame but him'".

-In Sochi, Erdogan said there is no alternative to the original grain deal and that Ankara was working with the United Nations on addressing complaints levied by Russia, which claims its fertiliser exports are being hampered by Western sanctions.
+In Sochi, Erdogan said there is no alternative to the original grain deal, and that Ankara was working with the United Nations on addressing complaints levied by Russia, which claims its fertiliser exports are being hampered by Western sanctions.

 "We have prepared a new proposal package in consultation with the UN.
-I believe that it is possible to get results.
-I believe that a solution that will meet Turkey's expectations will be reached soon," Erdogan said.
+I believe that it is possible to get results," Erdogan said.

 Since the deal collapsed, Moscow has repeatedly attacked Ukrainian ports in what Kyiv says is a cynical attempt to damage its exports and undermine global food security.

-The Russian drone attack on Monday hit a grain export hub on the Danube river, Ukrainian officials said, adding that warehouses and agricultural equipment were damaged.
+The Russian drone attack on Monday hit a grain export hub on the Danube river, Ukrainian officials said, damaging warehouses and agricultural equipment.

-The regional governor Oleg Kiper announced that air defence systems had downed 17 drones.

-Ukraine's foreign ministry claimed Monday that some of the drones in the attack had fallen on Romanian territory, although Bucharest "categorically" denied the claim.

 Ukraine's military said Russia had used Iranian-made Shahed drones in the "massive" overnight attack.